Patnaik receives letter claiming threat to life, probe ordered | Education

 The Odisha government is likely to bolster the security of Chief Minister Naveen Patnaik after he received an anonymous letter, claiming that a conspiracy has been hatched to eliminate him.

-The state government has also ordered an inquiry into the matter, officials said on Thursday.
+The state government has also ordered an enquiry into the matter, officials said on Thursday.

 The letter, written in English, said contract killers armed with sophisticated firearms could attack the chief minister anytime.

-''I would like to inform you that some contact killers(illegible).. to kill you.
-These contact killers are professional criminals, equipped with the latest weapons like AK-47 and semi-automatic pistols.
+''I would like to inform that some contract killers(illegible).. to kill you.
+These contract killers are professional criminals, equipped with latest weapons like AK-47 and semi-automatic pistols.

 ''I would like to tell you that you can be killed anytime, so please be aware..,'' it said, adding, the weapons have already been brought to the state.